zmunk/dot-rename.nvim/README.md

 6. Press `.` to apply the rename to this occurrence
 7. Repeat `n.` as many times as desired

+### Resume renaming

+If you do any edit operation during renaming, it cancels the dot-repeatable action.
+To resume, type the 'resume' mapping (e.g. `<leader>rr`).

 ## Configuration

 ### Mappings